 About Yasmin Afschar

 Yasmin Afschar (*1985 in Teheran/IR, resides in Zurich/CH) studied art history in Zurich and Berlin.
-Since 2018, she has been the curator at the Aargauer Kunsthaus in Aarau, where she organized expositions, such as the Kosmos Emma Kunz, A Visionary in Dialog with Contemporary Art (2021) MASK, In Today’s Art (2019, with Madeleine Schuppli), and also individual expositions with Denise Bertschi, Cédric Eisenring and Marie Matusz, and many others.
-In addition, she is co-sponsor of LE FOYER–IN PROCESS – a nomadic discussion platform with emphasis on artistic processes.
+Since 2018, she has been the curator at the Aargauer Kunsthaus in Aarau, where she organized exhibitions, such as Kosmos Emma Kunz, A Visionary in Dialog with Contemporary Art (2021) MASK, In Today’s Art (2019, with Madeleine Schuppli), and also individual exhibitions with Denise Bertschi, Cédric Eisenring and Marie Matusz, and many others.
+In addition, she is co-curator of LE FOYER–IN PROCESS – a nomadic discussion platform with emphasis on artistic processes.
 She is also the editor of several publications, including Kosmos Emma Kunz (2021) and Denise Bertschi.
 STRATA.
 Mining Silence (2020)).
-She also writes regularly on matters related to art and in 2020 within the scope of the Degree-Show of the Master of Fine Arts, she appeared as guest lecturer at the Zurich University of Art.
-Beginning in 2013 she worked initially as an academic volunteer, and later as assistant curator at the Aargauer Kunsthaus; before that she was Gallery Manager at the Mark Müller Gallery in Zurich and assistant to the artist Katharina Grosse in Berlin.
+She also writes regularly on matters related to art and in 2020 within the scope of the Degree-Show of the Master of Fine Arts, she was a guest lecturer at the Zurich University of Art.
+Beginning in 2013 she worked initially as an assistant curator at the Aargauer Kunsthaus; before that she was Gallery Manager at the Mark Müller Gallery in Zurich and assistant to the artist Katharina Grosse in Berlin.